Rosalie Soubère: Third trial, imprisonment and disappearance

-Later years

 After the Carmaux-Bons Enfants bombing, in which Émile Henry and other anarchists attacked the headquarters of the Carmaux Mining Company, Soubère was suspected and arrested.
 Indeed, during the attack, an unknown brown-haired woman wearing a black shawl was alleged to have been the person who planted the bomb.
 She was therefore arrested, but the judge quickly concluded that she did not know Henry and would not be linked to the case.
 It was probably Adrienne Chailliey, according to Vivien Bouhey.

 Soubère and Béala then settled in Saint-Denis on rue de la Briche, living under the names Viala and Gibert to avoid detection.
 At this time, they worked as newspaper vendors at rue du Croissant before moving back to Saint-Étienne.

-According to anarchist historians Rolf Dupuy and Thierry Bernard, the militant may have still been active in the 1930s and might possibly be 'comrade Mariette', treasurer of Terre Libre ('Free Land') at that time.
+Several hypotheses regarding the rest of her life have been proposed by various historians.
+For instance, Rolf Dupuy and Bertrand Thierry suggest that she might be the 'Comrade Mariette' who served as the treasurer of Terre Libre in the 1930s, whereas CEP considers this hypothesis to be implausible.